What is a semen analysis?

-A semen analysis is used to find out if a problem with semen or sperm may be causing a man's infertility.
+A semen analysis is used to find out if a problem with semen or sperm may be causing infertility.
 The test may also be used to see if a vasectomy has been successful.

 Why do I need a semen analysis?

-You may need a semen analysis if you and your partner have been trying to have a baby for at least 12 months without success.
+- You and your partner have been trying to have a baby for at least 12 months without success.